zengenti/envirozen/README.md

 [Grafana][7] will be installed locally with the normal node exporter dashboard plus a custom dashboard from the sensors.

+By default Prometheus will be http://ipaddres:9090
+By default Grafana will be http://ipaddres:3000

 [1]: https://www.raspberrypi.com/products/raspberry-pi-4-model-b/
 [2]: https://shop.pimoroni.com/products/enviro-indoor?variant=40055644717139